NNastasya/igooana/README.md

 Moreover, all properties have their respective CLR types, not strings Google Analytics returns.

+#### Potential caveat when using silverlight/windows phone data binding to `result.Values`:

+There currently is a bug related to it: http://connect.microsoft.com/VisualStudio/feedback/details/522119/databinding-to-dynamic-objects-is-broken

+There are various workarounds listed on that issue page.

 This is a work in progress, PRs are welcome :)

 All code is MIT licensed